eclecticiq/rundoc/README.md

 #### More tags

-In addition to `-t` or `--tags` option, you can also use the following 2 options to furthere fine-tune your code block filtering:
+In addition to `-t` or `--tags` option, you can also use the following 2 options to further fine-tune your code block filtering:

 - `-T` or `--must-have-tags` - same as `--tags` but it requires all listed tags to be present in the markdown code block or it will be skipped.
 The order of tags is not important.
-- `-N`, or `--must-not-have-tags` - same as `--tags` but it requres that **none** of the listed tags is present in the markdown code block.
+- `-N`, or `--must-not-have-tags` - same as `--tags` but it requires that **none** of the listed tags is present in the markdown code block.
 It is used to filter out unwanted ones.

 You can use any of the tags features individually or combine them.

 #### Environment variables

-Define required environment variables anywhere in the documentaion with a special code block tagged as `env` or `environment` at the beginning:
+Define required environment variables anywhere in the documentation with a special code block tagged as `env` or `environment` at the beginning:

     ```env#version5
     var1=